RyanPLehan/Tutorial.EntityFrameworkUpdate/README.md

 1. Entity is being [tracked](https://learn.microsoft.com/en-us/ef/core/querying/tracking).
     -  The entity was previously read in from the same database context as will be written back to.
 2. The tracked entity must have one or more fields modified.
+3. Do not use the .Update method, instead just call the .SaveChanges method.

 #### Nuance(s)
 1. The entire entity must be read from the same database context that will be written back to.